junxit/us-congress-bills-117/metadata.md

 - 2021-05-19 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2021-05-19 — Rule provides for consideration of H.R.
 3233 and H.R.
 3237.
 Resolution provides for consideration of H.R.
 3233 and H.R.
 3237 under a closed rule.
 The resolution provides that the previous question shall be ordered on both bills without intervening motion except one hour of debate and one motion to recommit.
 - 2021-05-19 — The previous question was ordered pursuant to the rule.
+- 2021-05-20 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 60.